 Reuse, Reduce and Recycle, except when it comes to Passwords

 We live in a world where we have to remember passwords for an enormous amount of accounts.
 Email, social media, bank accounts, credit cards, utilities, online shopping, school accounts, video streaming, and the list goes on and on.
 There are so many passwords that it is hard to keep track.
-Many people have resorted to recycling the same password and utilizing in all accounts across the board minimizing the risk of forgetting one and not being able to access an account when needed.
+Many people have resorted to recycling the same password and utilizing it across all accounts, minimizing the risk of forgetting one and not being able to access an account when needed.
 I was one of those people.

 While recycling is good for the environment, this type of password recycling is definitely not the best idea.
 As I found out the hard way, when one company gets hacked (and it happens more often than we would like to admit), the hackers get access to information like account emails and passwords, names, addresses, phone numbers, etc. Any information that you have been asked for when setting up an account may be vulnerable.
 For some sites, that information is limited, but others keep a great deal of information on file, like addresses, phone numbers, dates of birth, etc.